chain4energy/c4e-chain/x/cfeclaim/README.md

 - Confirms if the initial mission associated with the campaign has been claimed.
 - If the mission type is specifically a "claim" mission, it's marked as completed.
 - Determines the amount eligible to be claimed based on the provided mission.
-- Depending on the type of campaign:
-  - For VestingPoolCampaign type, sends the claimable amount to a new vesting account.
-  - For other campaign types, sends the claimable amount to a periodic continuous vesting account.
+- For all campaign types, the claimable amount is sent to a periodic continuous vesting account.
-  - This ensures the claimed rewards are vested according to the campaign's rules.
+  This ensures that the claimed rewards are vested according to the campaign's rules.
 - Decreases the current balance of the campaign by the claimed amount.
 - Emits the EventClaim event, indicating a successful claim.